← Principles

 Leverage

-Outputs are nonlinear.
+Today's outputs are nonlinear.

 The most productive people might produce millions of time more value than others, but don't work a million times harder.